segment-boneyard/analytics-wordpress/readme.txt

 = Can I ignore logged-in users? =
 Yup!
 You can even _just_ ignore Administrators or Editors too.

 == Screenshots ==

 == Changelog ==

+= 0.6 =
+* Total refactor for WordPress plugin best practices.
+* Fully internationalized.
+* Addition of several actions and filters.
+*

 = 0.5.6 =
 * Fixed a bug with non-static methods in newer versions on PHP.